scala/scala-lang/blog/_posts/2018-06-20-scala-pride.md

 ### #1: In person at Scala Days NYC (June 20-21st only)

-If you are at Scala Days NYC on June 20-21st, and you would like one of the rainbow Scala swirl shirts right away, head over to [this page](http://scalacentershop.com/) to pay for a shirt, and I will hand-deliver it to you today or tomorrow (June 20th or 21st) in person at Scala Days.
+If you are at Scala Days NYC on June 20-21st, and you would like one of the rainbow Scala swirl shirts right away, head over to scalacentershop.com to pay for a shirt, and I will hand-deliver it to you today or tomorrow (June 20th or 21st) in person at Scala Days.

 ### #2: Order online, shipping worldwide!
 Available until July 6th